Sleep education

 • High blood pressure

-• Heart disease and heart attack
+• Heart disease & Heart attack

 • Stroke

-• Fatigue-related motor vehicle and work accidents
+• Motor vehicle accidents

 • Decreased quality of life

-• Increased energy level and attentiveness during the day
+• Increased energy

 • Reduced irritability

-• Increased ability to exercise
+• Ability to exercise

-I think I have obstructive sleep apnea?
+I think I have obstructive sleep apnea.
+Now what?